 Then payrolling provides a better long-term glide path that allows you to land the talent you want, now, and make a larger impact on your organization.

-Can you realize compliance or a legal advantage through payrolling?
+Compliance or a legal advantage

 As employee counts trigger increasing health care requirements and other regulations, payrolling is increasingly being used to manage the growing cost of compliance.